sigoden/htte/README.md

-# Hest
+# Htte

-Hest is a declartive http test framwork.
+Htte is a declartive http test framwork.

 > Languge [English](README.md) | [中文](README.zh.md)

 ## Features

-- Declartive, hest do not couple with any backend language
+- Declartive, htte do not couple with any backend language
 - Plugin system, you can do any you like to generate or process request data, feel free to diff the response data
-- Variables, hest record the request and reponse of tested endpoints, you can use it later.
+- Variables, htte record the request and reponse of tested endpoints, you can use it later.

 ## Get start

 install cli tool

 ```
-npm i hest -g
+npm i htte -g
 ```

-create the project config file `.hest.yaml`
+create the project config file `.htte.yaml`
 ```
 url: http://localhost:3000/api
 apis: